jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/1-b-function-definitions.md

 $$y = \$8.25x.$$

 This formula contains the same information - it says that the output (shipping cost) is \$8.25 times the input (number of orders).
+From now on we'll write functions this way.

 ## Functions in math vs. computer science